WHY WE FIGHT FOR LIBRARIES

 Sadly, there are many people who don't realize that libraries are one of the best investments a community can make.
 Organizations like the Koch Brothers funded SuperPAC, Americans for Prosperity, don't seem to understand that libraries often return between $5 and $10 to the community for every dollar spent on them and provide services to the hundreds of millions of Americans that visit them every single year.
-There are many politicians who don't realize that storytimes, after school help, resources and services for small business and startups, and services for returning veterans, ensure that communities can make a huge impact in the lives and livelihoods of Americans through their libraries.
-There are outspoken individuals who don't see the value of the information provided to citizens by libraries in an era of fake news.
+There are many politicians like Donald Trump, New York Governor Andrew Cuomo, Senator Cory Booker, NYC Mayor Bill Deblasio, and Kentucky Governor Matt Bevin who are threatening library funding because they don't realize that libraries provide important programs and services like storytimes, after school help, resources and services for small business and startups, and services for returning veterans.
+Across the country, we have even seen school libraries and library funding decimated by school boards.
+We can't let this continue, and that's why we're here.

 “I support EveryLibrary as a regular part of my charitable giving because I know that my money will be used to get direct high impact results for libraries across America.”

 Make a Contribution today

 Please consider making a contribution today through this page.
 Feel free to give as much or as little as you can, but our fundraising goal for any election cycle is a lofty $250,000 by November.
 As a 501(c)4 organization and Political Action Committee for libraries, you are allowed to give as much as you like.
 If you have any questions, please don’t hesitate to contact us through the comment box listed below.
 Thank you for your time, you can make a difference today.

 "When I heard about our library bond measure I immediately thought of EveryLibrary.
 You helped us tell our story the right way.
 The knowledge, confidence and structure EveryLibrary provided was a big part of our campaign’s success."